Svxy/pot-growing/README.md

 > - Maintain seed starters (abiding by the <a href="./WATERING.md">watering schedule</a>)
 > - Order necessary equipment on Amazon
 > - Rewater on April 4th, or 5th.
+> - Make plans for other sprouted seeds

 <br>